Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: State of the Art

 Feedback control requires information on the control variables in real time.
 In some cases, this is inherently difficult to realize with sensors, especially for continuous quantities such as the robot's shape.
 State estimation enables inferring the states from partial observations of the system, \eg, the entire shape of the robot from marker positions along its body.

-In recent years, various estimation strategies have been employed for continuum robots.
-This includes methods based on kinematics \cite{Martin2022, Sefati2019, Peng2024, Stella2024, Deutschmann2019}, statics \cite{Xu2008, Takano2017, Donat2020, Lilge2022, Zeng2023} and dynamics \cite{DellaSantina2020, thieffry_control_2019, Rucker2022, Ibrahim2021, Zheng2023, Loo2022, Xavier2022, mehl_adaptive_2024} of the \ac{cr}.
+\hlchangestwo{In recent years, various estimation strategies have been employed for continuum robots.
+This includes methods based on kinematics \cite{Martin2022, Sefati2019, Peng2024, Stella2024, Deutschmann2019}, statics \cite{Xu2008, Takano2017, Donat2020, Lilge2022, Zeng2023} and dynamics \cite{DellaSantina2020, thieffry_control_2019, Rucker2022, Ibrahim2021, zheng_estimating_2024, Loo2022, Xavier2022, mehl_adaptive_2024} of the \ac{cr}.
 Kinematics-based approaches require a lot of sensors to work accurately \cite{Sofla2021, Cheng2022, Peng2024, Stella2024}.
-Most of the time, multiple inertial measurement units are mounted, which leads to complex integrations or bulky designs.
-Statics-based approaches have mostly been used for classical \ac{cr} manufactured from hard materials and are especially of interest when contact forces at the robot's tip are to be estimated \cite{Xu2008, Takano2017, Donat2021, Alkayas2023}.
-They have also been used for some soft designs \cite{Sadati2020, huang_precise_2024} and in most cases medical applications, \ie, contact with soft tissue during slow motions, are the focus.
-Recent works on Gaussian process regressions with Cosserat rod priors are the first that can be considered hybrid methods that also include model uncertainty \cite{Lilge2022, Lilge2024, Ferguson2024}.
+Statics-based approaches have mostly been used for classical \ac{cr} manufactured from hard materials and are especially of interest when contact forces at the robot's tip are to be estimated \cite{Xu2008, Takano2017, Donat2021, Alkayas2023}.} Recent works on Gaussian process regressions with Cosserat rod priors are the first that can be considered hybrid methods that also include model uncertainty \cite{Lilge2022, Lilge2024, Ferguson2024}.
 Despite the high accuracy in the presented papers, the estimation methods start to get inaccurate if other than quasi-static motions are performed.
 This inherently limits the input band and, therefore, hinders the application to more dynamic tasks, \eg, fast and dynamic manipulation or locomotion.

-Many works considering dynamics are evaluated for low-dimensional systems, \eg, the PneuNet finger \cite{Xavier2022, Kim2021,Loo2022} and constrained to or only shown for planar systems \cite{Stewart2022, Tanaka2022, Zheng2023}.
-Low-order strain approximations have been utilized to design observers \cite{FeliuTalegon2025}, and state estimators \cite{mehl_adaptive_2024} for soft continuum robots that are real-time capable for three-dimensional motions and predict velocities as well as strains of the robot.
+\hlchangestwo{Many works considering dynamics are evaluated for low-dimensional systems, \eg, the PneuNet finger \cite{Xavier2022, Kim2021,Loo2022} and constrained to or only shown for planar systems \cite{Stewart2022, Tanaka2022, zheng_estimating_2024}.
+Low-order strain approximations have been utilized to design observers \cite{FeliuTalegon2025}, and state estimators \cite{mehl_adaptive_2024}.
 The assumption about the strain modes can be restrictive and is the main drawback of these methods.
-To encounter the coarse approximation of constant-strain models, \cite{mehl_adaptive_2024} implemented a state and parameter estimation via an augmented state-space model, which allows compensating for modeling errors by adapting model parameters.
-Despite the progress in dynamic state estimation, the topic remains challenging.
+Despite the progress in dynamic state estimation, the topic remains challenging.}